tounano/hyperquext/README.md

 The actual request would be performed on the next tick, so you can set some data outside of `opts` using it's methods.

+RequestProxy is a wrapper for `ClientRequest` objects, which are the default return values of Node's `http.request()`.

 ####methods

 *  `req.setHeader(key, value)` - set an outgoing header.
 *  `req.setLocation(uri)` - change the uri.
 *  `req.abort()` - abort the request and destroy it's related streams.
-*  `req.setTimeout(timeout, [cb])` - Once a socket is assigned to this request and is connected socket.setTimeout() will be called.
+*  `req.setTimeout(timeout, [cb])` - Once a `ClientRequest` object is assigned clientRequest.setTimeout() will be called.
-*  `req.setNoDelay([nodelay])` - Once a socket is assigned to this request and is connected socket.setNoDelay() will be called.
+*  `req.setNoDelay([nodelay])` - Once a `ClientRequest` object is assigned clientRequest.setNoDelay() will be called.
-*  `req.setSocketKeepAlive([enable],[initialDelay])` - Once a socket is assigned to this request and is connected socket.setKeepAlive() will be called.
+*  `req.setSocketKeepAlive([enable],[initialDelay])` - Once a `ClientRequest` object is assigned clientRequest.setSocketKeepAlive() will be called.

 ####events

 RequestProxy is a stream.
 It will have all the events that a stream would have.
 Such as `data`, `end` and `close`.

-It will also reemit all the events that would be emitted by the `ClientRequest` object [provided by Node](http://nodejs.org/api/http.html#http_class_http_clientrequest).

-As it sounds from it's name `RequestProxy` is only a proxy object, and doesn't have any functionality or logic.
-It will reemit everything that `hyperquext` or a `hyperquext extension` will tell it to emit.

-Hence, each extension might introduce new `events`.
+Additional events:

+*  `request` - Each time a new request is being made, it will emit a `request` event with `ClientRequest` object as an argument.
+Several requests can be made by decorators.
+For example in the case of following redirects, it will perform a new request on each redirect.
+*  `finalRequest` - Once the final request has been performed, it will emit the `ClientRequest` object in a `finalRequest` event.
+This `ClientRequest` object will be emitted twice.
+Once in the `request` event, and once in `finalRequest` event.
+*  `response` - Will be emitted as in other request modules.

+In addition to that, each decorator might introduce new events.
+For example, `hyperquextDirect` will emit `redirect` event on every redirect.

 ####Response object